walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/IdentityRecovery.md

 available and recovery status stays unchanged.
 This integration does not store an identity recovery record or configure remote signing.
 Device-bound and hardware-generated policies prohibit custody.

+### Authorization evidence

+``WalletIdentity/authorizationEvidence`` distinguishes native attribute inspection from an SDK creation record bound to the native entry. iOS access-control flags and ACL-protected accessibility cannot be independently read back through the public Security API.
+The SDK rejects unowned keys, policy changes and replaced native entries; creation records are not attestation.

+Supported generated Secure Enclave configurations use published stable Signum.
+Import/export, explicit access groups, passcode-set-only accessibility and per-key timed reuse use the Apple Keychain adapter.
+The choice stays internal and is fixed for each existing key.
+The same public configuration and failure types apply to both implementations.

 ### Scope and assurance

 ``WalletIdentityPolicy`` expresses application constraints, not EUDI, HAIP or eIDAS